 - Lying on your back: after your fourth month of pregnancy this can decrease cardiac output and restrict blood flow from the abdominal aorta, reducing blood flow to the uterus.

 Eating healthfully during pregnancy is very important.
 Fatigue can happen because your blood sugar drops too low.
 This is known as hypoglycemia.
 Eating balanced meals including healthy foods with protein, fat, and carbohydrate at every meal and snack can help keep your blood sugar and energy levels stable.

 A healthy, balanced meal could consist of whole wheat spaghetti tossed with olive oil or sauce, topped with parmesan cheese and turkey meatballs, along with a large green salad.

 Get adequate iron.

 A mother’s iron needs increase during the second and third trimesters of pregnancy.
 Not getting enough iron can lead to iron deficiency, which can cause you to feel tired.
 Be sure to eat foods rich in iron and take a prenatal vitamin containing enough iron to support you and your growing baby.
-You require 27 mg per day during the second and third trimester.

 If you can manage fatigue during pregnancy by sleeping more at night, exercising regularly, eating healthy, balanced meals, and saying no to unnecessary commitments, you and your family may benefit from these healthy habits for years to come.